Nick Swisher: Professional career

-Draft
+Draft and minor leagues

-Swisher was selected by the Oakland Athletics in the first round (16th overall) of the 2002 Major League Baseball draft with a pick they received from the Boston Red Sox as compensation for the signing of free agent Johnny Damon by the Red Sox.
+The Oakland Athletics selected Swisher in the first round, with the 16th overall selection, of the 2002 MLB draft.
+They received the pick from the Boston Red Sox as compensation for the signing of free agent Johnny Damon.
 Swisher and the Athletics' 2002 draft are heavily featured in Michael Lewis' 2003 book Moneyball.
 In a book whose key theme is the gulf between orthodox baseball thinking and the new sabermetric-influenced system being implemented by Billy Beane, Swisher was notable as one of the few examples of a player who traditional scouts and Beane could agree upon.

-Minor league career

 Swisher made his professional debut with the Vancouver Canadians of the Class A-Short Season Northwest League in 2002, batting .250 with two home runs and 12 RBI in 13 games.
 He was later promoted to the Visalia Oaks of the Class A-Advanced California League, where he batted .240 with four home runs and 23 RBI in 49 games.
 Swisher started the 2003 season with the Modesto A's, Oakland's new California League affiliate, where he batted .296 with 10 home runs and 43 RBI in 51 games before receiving a promotion to the Midland RockHounds of the Class AA Texas League in June.
 He batted .230 with five home runs and 43 RBI in 76 games for Midland to finish the season, and then played in the Arizona Fall League for the Mesa Desert Dogs.

 Swisher played for the Sacramento River Cats of the Class AAA Pacific Coast League for the 2004 season, batting .269 with 29 home runs and 92 RBI in 125 games.
 That season, he led all minor league baseball players with 103 walks.